 Before the tournament, you will want to establish a strict and structured practice and game day routine.
 This will keep everyone organized throughout the tournament.

-Motivating younger athletes is a lot different than motivating an adult athlete.
+Motivating young athletes is a lot different than motivating an adult athlete.
 Instead of using the common methods of motivating players, speeches will need to be shortened to around 2 minutes or so.

 Try sandwiching your critiques between complements.
 For example, you can say to your player, "Great job out there on the court!
 Next time try passing a bit sooner.
 Keep hustling out there and you guys will make some more great shots."
 This is a positive way to coach younger kids who might get discouraged when they aren't doing well.